go-modules/modules/README.md

   FieldC complex128 'provide:"complexField" literal:"-1,1"'
 }
 ```
+Other built-in tag keys include:
+- 'env' for environment variables
+- 'file' for os.File handles, and decoding of txt, json, xml, and gob
+- 'flag' for command line arguments

 ### Binders
 Modules are bound using a *Binder*.
 Binders are created with the *NewBinder* function, which optionally